-- Unit has abundant inclusions from: 1) the Westboro Fm.
-(Zvwq), both white quartzite and argillite hornfels and 2) basalt hornfels of the Nanepashemet Formation (Znpm) and Straw Point Volcanic Complex (Zspb), all of which it intrudes.
-Inclusions are especially abundant on Deer Hill and its Rt.
-93 roadcut, on islands in northwest Spot Pond, and along Pond Street northwest of Spot Pond. - 2)) The chill zone contact where it intrudes the Straw Point Volcanic Complex (Zspr) at the small peninsula forming the east side of the northwest cove of Spot Pond has large rhyolite inclusions from the Straw Point Volcanic Complex (Zspr). - 3) Unit appears to have a roof pendant of hornfels of the Westboro Fm.
+- 1) Has abundant inclusions from: 1) the Westboro Fm.
+(Zvwq), both white quartzite and argillite hornfels and 2) basalt hornfels of the Nanepashemet Formation (Znpm) and Lynn Volcanic Complex (Zlbf), all of which it intrudes.
+Inclusions are very abundant on Deer Hill and its Rt.
+93 roadcut, on islands in northwest Spot Pond, along Pond Street northwest of Spot Pond and north of Spot Pond in Stoneham. - 2) The chill zone contact where it intrudes the Lynn Volcanic Complex (Zlvf) at the small peninsula forming the east side of the northwest cove of Spot Pond has large rhyolite inclusions from the Lynn. - 3) Unit appears to have a roof pendant of hornfels of the Westboro Fm.
 (Zvwq) on Deer Hill and at Sheepfold, and of the Nanepashemet Fm.
 (Znpm) at Sheepfold and further north on Winthrop and Bear Hills and on Taylor Mountain. - 4) Probably feeds the Wanapanaquin Porphyry (Zwap). - 5) Separated from Winchester Granite (Zwg) by a major fault on the west side of Bear Hill. - 6) The only other plutonic body with which the Stoneham has a visible contact is the Spot Pond Granodiorite (Zsg) near Doleful Pond and Stoneham High School.
-Intrusion into the Westboro Fm. at Whip Hill (Zwp) seems likely, but no visible contact has been found and this may be a fault contact concealed by wetlands north of Whip Hill. - 7) This unit appears to underlie much of the northern half of Spot Pond and is likely the source of gray andesite to dacite dikes (ad) on Whip Hill and along Pond Street in Stoneham. - 8) The Stoneham has a contact with much assimilation of the Westboro Formation along the shore of Spot Pond at the south end of the Stoneham Zoo parking lot and along nearby Pond Street. - 9) U-Pb age: 595.08 ± 0.17 Ma (zircon, CA-ID-TIMS) from Pond Street northwest of Spot Pond.
-Slightly younger than the Lynn Volcanic Complex at Wamoset Hill and slightly younger than the Straw Point Volcanic Complex at Middle Reservoir and it intrudes the Straw Point at the north end of Spot Pond.
+Intrusion into the Westboro Fm. at Whip Hill (Zwp) seems likely, but no visible contact has been found, and this may be a fault contact concealed by wetlands north of Whip Hill. - 7) This unit appears to underlie much of the northern half of Spot Pond and is likely the source of gray andesite to dacite dikes (ad) on Whip Hill and along Pond Street in Stoneham. - 8) The Stoneham has a contact with much assimilation of the Westboro Formation along the shore of Spot Pond at the south end of the Stoneham Zoo parking lot and along nearby Pond Street. - 9) U-Pb age: 595.08 ± 0.17 Ma (zircon, CA-ID-TIMS) from Pond Street northwest of Spot Pond.
+Slightly younger than the Lynn Volcanic Complex at Wamoset Hill and slightly older than the Lynn Volcanic Complex at Middle Reservoir.
+It intrudes the Lynn at the north end of Spot Pond.
 This unit is too young to be associated with the Dedham Complex (Spot Pond Granodiorite and Winchester Granite).

-Volcanic Rocks in the Northern Fells
+The Upper Lynn Volcanic Complex in the Northern Fells

-Straw Point Volcanic Complex (Zspr, Zspc, Zspb): These units form a gently dipping (nearly horizontal) bimodal volcanic sequence at the northwest corner of Spot Pond (Straw Point) including sialic (Zspr, Zspc) and basalt flows interbedded with contorted and coarse to fine basaltic sediment and tuff (Zspb).
+(Zlbf, Zlvf, Zlvx): These units form a gently dipping (nearly horizontal) bimodal volcanic sequence at the northwest corner of Spot Pond (Straw Point) including sialic and basaltic units interbedded with contorted and coarse to fine basaltic sediment and tuff.
 A banded rhyolite flow at the north end of Middle Reservoir is mapped with this unit.
-Basaltic units (and its bimodal character) make it unique among volcanic units of similar age with Lynn Volcanic Complex in the Fells.
-Extensive outcrop area north and northeast of the Fells as seen in studies by Smith and Hon (1984), Smith (1985), Cardoza (1987), and Cardoza et al. (1990).
+Basaltic units (and its bimodal character) make it unique among volcanic units of similar age within the Lynn Volcanic Complex in the Fells, but the basaltic units are abundant to the north and northeast of the Fells (see Smith and Hon, 1984; Smith, 1985; Cardoza, 1987; and Cardoza et al., 1990.